AlexArcPy/intern-wiki/Directory-Structure-Examples.md

        intern/
    ```

-2. Application in subdirectory of root directory, Intern installed in root
+2. Application & dependencies in subdirectory of root directory, Intern installed in root

    ```
    /